spujol/slicer.org/index.markdown

 # Commercial Use ======================================================
 commercial_use_title: Commercial Use
 commercial_use_description: We invite commercial entities to use 3D Slicer.
 3D Slicer is a Free Open Source Software distributed under a BSD style license.<br> The license does not impose restrictions on the use of the software.
-For details, please see the <a href="https://www.slicer.org/wiki/License">3D Slicer Software License Agreement</a>.<br> Learn more about our commercial partners and slicer based products and product prototypes.
+For details, please see the <a href="https://www.slicer.org/wiki/License">3D Slicer Software License Agreement</a>.<br> Learn more about our commercial partners and 3D Slicer based products and product prototypes.
 commercial_use_button_text: Learn More
 commercial_use_page_url: /Commercial-use